Liquid-Labs/go-nullable-mysql/README.md

 # References

-* As an alternative, check out the [guregu/null](https://github.com/guregu/null) package.
 * This work was based on implementation by [Supid Ravel](https://medium.com/@rsudip90) as discusesd in [this Medium article](https://medium.com/aubergine-solutions/how-i-handled-null-possible-values-from-database-rows-in-golang-521fb0ee267).
+* [guregu/null](https://github.com/guregu/null) was used as an exapmle to kickstart the unit tests. [guregu/null](https://github.com/guregu/null) is a good alternative with similar functionality and a slightly different feature set.